jianyanglab/dNdS-Fun/docs/documentation/04_Example.md

 The dndsout data could contained the genes withou any mutations with a pval with "0" or contained genes with a few somatic mutations.
 We suggest that you should select the genes with somatic mutations more than 5 (n_neutral+n_select>5) and the adjust significance (qval<0.05).

-Note: we do not provide a visulization function in dNdSFun.
+Note: we do not provide a visulization function in dNdS-Fun.